 Squat variations to include:

 - Goblet squats

 Read more: Do Deeper Squats Give You a Bigger Butt?

 Your workout frequency is another important factor for getting the results you desire.
 Perform squats two times per week at a high level of intensity to see significant changes.
+Leave 48 to 72 hours between these squat workout days.
 The consistent use of your butt muscles will build larger, stronger and firmer muscles.

 Safety and Tips

 Always check with your doctor before starting a workout program.
 Warm up your muscles by doing 20 squats with a lighter weight before working with heavier weights.
-Your stretches should be done during and after exercise when your muscles are warm.
+Stretch statically after exercise when your muscles are warm.